Matt Schrader: Career

 After graduating, Schrader accepted a job as an investigative news producer for CBS News in Sacramento and NBC News in Los Angeles where he won three Emmy Awards for his reports and a Golden Mike Award for editing, before leaving in 2014 to pursue principal photography for Score: A Film Music Documentary.
 Schrader says he spent $11,000 of his own savings to purchase the original camera equipment for Score, before launching a successful crowdfunding campaign on Kickstarter that raised over $120,000 for the film’s production.
 Distributor Gravitas Ventures acquired Score in January 2017 and released it theatrically June 16, 2017.
 The film earned $101,382 at the US box office and became the #1 documentary on iTunes for four consecutive weeks.

-After the release of Score, Schrader created the original podcast drama series Blockbuster, which premiered to overwhelmingly positive reviews on April 16, 2019.
-It is currently rated 4.7 out of 5.0 stars on Apple Podcasts.
+After the release of Score, Schrader created the original podcast drama series Blockbuster, which premiered on April 16, 2019.